 PGHS is currently providing staff development in building Professional Learning Communities as well as in Common Core.
 In January 2013, several teachers attended a training with Rick and Rebecca DuFour and presented the information to our staff when they returned.
 Collaboration days have been built into the bell schedule so that teachers can analyze student data and adjust instruction so that students can attain mastery of the subject matter.
-The schedule allows teachers to meet for approximately 45 minutes each Wednesday morning.
-Plans for the 2014-15 school year include development of the Instructional leadership team (ILT) to lead school-wide professional development for the alignment of the CA Common Core State Standards.
-The instructional leadership team works with a professional consultant in key instructional shifts in English language arts, literacy in content areas and math.
+The schedule allows teachers to meet for approximately 45 minutes each Monday morning for collaboration.
+The instructional leadership team worked with a professional consultant from 2014-2016 in key instructional shifts in English language arts, literacy in content areas and math.
 A PGHS math instructor was provided a .4 FTE to develop and implement the Integrated Math I, II, and III courses for 2013-14, 14-15, and 15-16.
+2017-19 will focus on implementing Illuminate as the district's student data and grade system with the emphasis of instructors collecting formative and summative data to improve collaborative efforts toward student academic improvement.
+Administration and counseling will collect student performance, attendance, and discipline information to guide decisions for proper academic and social-emotional interventions.